Meta Text Protocol

 GAT (get and touch):

-… will fetch standard data and update the TTL to be 90 seconds from now.
+… will fetch client flags, value and update the TTL to be 90 seconds from now.

 GATS (get and touch with CAS):

-… same as above, but also gets the CAS value for later use.
+… same as above, but also gets the CAS value.

 New MetaData Flags